lukecav/awesome-wp-developer-tools/README.md

 * [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) - Protects your site against bad bots by trapping them in a blackhole.
 * [BRAD](https://wordpress.org/plugins/brad/) - Better Responsility Around Discoverability.
 * [Bulk Actions Select All](https://wordpress.org/plugins/bulk-actions-select-all/) - Bulk Actions For All Posts adds an option to the posts overview in the WordPress Admin to select “All Posts”.
 By default, WordPress only allows you to select the posts on the current page.
+* [Bulk Change Role](https://wordpress.org/plugins/bulk-role-change/) - Transfer all users from one role to another.
 * [Carbon Fields](https://github.com/humanmade/Cavalcade) - Developer-oriented library for WordPress custom fields for all types of WordPress content.
 * [Cavalcade](https://wordpress.org/plugins/carbon-fields/) - A better wp-cron.
 Horizontally scalable, works perfectly with multisite.
 * [CF7 to Zapier](https://wordpress.org/plugins/cf7-to-zapier/) - Use Contact Form 7 as a trigger to Zapier.